idrinth-api-bench/issues/CONTRIBUTING.md

 ## Structure

-The project is a mono-repo grouped into multiple subprojects, for example `website`, `framework`, `history-microservice` and `history-website`.
+The project is a mono-repo grouped into multiple subprojects, for example `documentation-website`, `framework`, `history-microservice` and `history-website`.
 You can find more detailed instructions for the specific part in the corresponding folder's readme.

 ## Issues